mariakuznitsyna/mariakuznitsyna/README.md

 - 📧 mariakuznitsyna@gmail.com
 - 💻 [LinkedIn](https://www.linkedin.com/in/mariakuznitsyna/)
 - 🧠 Open to internships, mentorship, and junior roles in Python, data, or tech UX

----

-> “Design is not just what it looks like and feels like.
-Design is how it works.” – Steve Jobs